Hozakay/voxelmorph_demo/readme.txt

 Prepare voxelmorph demo
 ===============================

+First of all download this project from github and save it on your pc.

 Anaconda is an easy way to handle versions, packages and modules in environments.
 You can prepare it another way, but it will be easiest to go with conda.